Special $L$-values of certain CM weight three Hecke eigenforms: Galois Representations

 The {weight} of the Hecke character $\psi$ is $m=\sum_{v\mid\infty}n_v$.

 Let $\psi$ be a Hecke character of conductor $\mathfrak{f}$, which is the minimum modulus such that $\psi$ factors through it.
 The associated Hecke $L$-function is defined by

 where $N\mathfrak{p}$ is the absolute norm of $\mathfrak{p}$.
-It admits meromorphic continuation to $\mathbb{C}$ and satisfies a functional equation relating $L(s,\psi)$ and $L(m+1-s,\psi)$ \cite{Neukirch, book:silverman}.
-When the field $K$ is an imaginary quadratic field and $\psi$ is non-trivial, the converse theorem for modular forms \cite{book:winnieli, weilmodularity} implies that, there exists a cuspidal Hecke eigenform $f_{\psi}(\tau)$ of weight $m+1$ such that its associated $L$-function $L(f_{\psi},s)$ satisfies
+It admits meromorphic continuation to $\mathbb{C}$ and satisfies a functional equation relating $L(s,\psi)$ and $L(m+1-s,\psi)$.
+When the field $K$ is an imaginary quadratic field and $\psi$ is non-trivial, the converse theorem for modular forms \cite{book:winnieli, weilmodularity} implies that, there exists a cuspidal Hecke eigenform $f_{\psi}(\tau)$ of weight $m+1$ such that

 We now recall the connection between CM elliptic curves and Hecke characters.
-For simplicity, we give the statement for curves have CM by maximal imaginary quadratic orders \cite{lang-CM, book:silverman}. \begin{theorem}[Deuring \cite{book:silverman}] Let $E$ be an elliptic curve defined over a number field $L$ of conductor $\mathfrak{f}$ and having complex multiplication by the ring of integers $\mathcal{O}_K$ of an imaginary quadratic field $K$.
+For simplicity, we give the statement for curves have CM by maximal imaginary quadratic orders \cite{lang-CM, book:silverman}. \begin{theorem}[Deuring] Let $E$ be an elliptic curve defined over a number field $F$ of conductor $\mathfrak{f}$ and having complex multiplication by the ring of integers $\mathcal{O}_K$ of an imaginary quadratic field $K$.

 \begin{enumerate}[(a)] \item If $K \subset F$, then there is a Hecke character

 such that

 \item If $K \not\subset F$, let $L = F K$ and let